 Listen for key details such as how candidates analyzed a problem or need their company was experiencing, designed a solution and communicated with stakeholders.

-3. “Tell me about the most difficult interface challenge you faced and how you solved it.”
+3. Tell me about the most difficult interface challenge you faced and how you dealt with it.

 Need to hire an ERP analyst?
 Our experienced professionals can handle a full range of ERP services, including ERP professional hiring, system recommendations, implementations, customizations and ongoing support.